pan-alex/Credit_Fraud-kaggle/Outputs/2018-05-02_Kaggle_Credit_Fraud.md

 #### 6.1.2 Penalized Logistic Regression

 Unpenalized regression is overfitting the data (except it is optimizing overall accuracy rather than Kappa).
-It's also running into issues where some variables offer complete separation of the groups.
+It's also running into issues where some variables offer complete separation of the groups (hence the warnings).

 I'm going to try penalized logistic regression (L2 norm) as a potential solution.